-Use dial scales that are marked with the predetermined batch weight of each ingredient by an adjustable pointer on the dial face.
+Use dial scales marked with the predetermined batch weight of each ingredient using an adjustable pointer on the dial face.

 c.
 Beam Hopper Scales.

 Equip beam scales with an "over and under" indicator.
 Include a separate beam for each ingredient.